pdamian/rtl-spec/README.md

 ```

 #### Running
 Here, we provide the simplest example for running the collector and sensor instances built above.
 The collector listens on localhost port *5000* for incoming sensor data and dumps it to the local file system.
-The sensor monitors the frequency spectrum between 24 to 1766 MHz and transmits the recorded samples to the afore mentioned collector.
+The sensor monitors the frequency spectrum between *24 to 1766 MHz* and transmits the recorded samples to the afore mentioned collector.
 ```sh
 $ ./run_collector 5000
 $ ./run_cpu_sensor 24000000 1766000000
 ```
-Run collector and sensor with option *-h* to learn more on the individual configuration options:
+Run collector and sensor with option *-h* to learn more on the individual configuration options.
 ```sh
 $ ./run_collector -h
 $ ./run_cpu_sensor -h